LLNL/shroud/docs/tutorial.rst

 Functions
 ---------

-The simplest item to wrap is a function in the file ``tutorial.hpp``:
+The simplest item to wrap is a function in the file :file:`tutorial.hpp`:

 .. code-block:: c++